fhem/fhem-rhasspy/README.md

 FHEM-rhasspy uses the 00_MQTT2_CLIENT.pm module to receive and send these messages.
 Therefore it is necessary to define an MQTT2_CLIENT device in FHEM before using FHEM-rhasspy.

 fhem-rhasspy is based on the [Snips-Module](https://github.com/Thyraz/Snips-Fhem).
 Thanks to Thyraz, who did all the groundwork with his!

-## About this repository

-This repository contains all files to set up a complete installation to test Rhasspy and FHEM with Docker under Windows using the Windows Subsystem for Linux (WSL).

 ## Installation of FHEM-rhasspy
 Be sure to use an up-to-date version of FHEM, because some of the features require actual FHEM-components to work.
 So update FHEM before installing FHEM-rhasspy.\